ssbc/ssb-tribes2/README.md

 Gets information about a specific group.

-- `groupId` _GroupUri_ - the public-safe cipherlink which identifies the group
+- `groupId` _GroupUri_ - the public-safe SSB URI which identifies the group
 - `cb` _Function_ - callback function of signature `(err, group)` where `group` is an object on the same format as the `group` object returned by #create

 ### `ssb.tribes2.list({ live }) => source`